 Have you ever heard the term mucous membrane?
 There are several in the human body: your nose, your lips and mouth, your anus, and of course, your genitals.
 Essentially, most are places on the body where the inside meets the outside.
 They are called mucous membranes because they all contain cells that secrete mucin, which makes up — you guessed it — mucus!

-Many women note that they have an increased desire to make love or are just downright frisky around the time of ovulation.
-It's not necessarily true for every woman, but something to keep an eye on as you track your fertility.
+Many people note that they have an increased desire to make love or are just downright frisky around the time of ovulation.
+It's not necessarily true for everyone, but something to keep an eye on as you track your fertility.
 I found this to be the case pretty accurately after my first baby, but not before.

 Avoiding Allergy and Sinus Medicine